rocketseat-education/bootcamp-gostack-desafios/desafio-01/README.en.md

 For that, you must create a cronogram that will be adapted according to your time and rhythm.

-Define what'll be your study schedule, creating tasks that will be attached to a calendar, to help you keep focus and always aligned with your objectives!
+Define what'll be your study schedule, creating tasks that will be attached to a calendar, to help you study and always be aligned with your goals!

 ### Cronogram template

 To help you with that challenge, we created a template that you can duplicate through the Notion platform.
-Notion works either on mobile platforms or desktop platforms, and both can be downloaded in the [Oficial Page](https://www.notion.so/product).
+Notion works either on mobile or desktop platforms, and both can be downloaded in the [Oficial Page](https://www.notion.so/product).

 To start using the template, you must access the link above and click in the button "Duplicate" which is in the menu at the top right of the screen.